solana-labs/solana-program-library/docs/src/token-2022.md

 You can read more about how this is done at the [source code](https://github.com/solana-labs/solana-program-library/tree/master/token/program-2022/src/extensions/mod.rs).

-Mint extensions include:
+Mint extensions currently include:

 * confidential transfers
 * transfer fees
 * closing mint
 * interest-bearing tokens

-Account extensions include:
+Account extensions currently include:

 * memo required on incoming transfers
 * immutable ownership